Skip to main content

 What kind of vulnerabilities can Copa patch?

 Copa is capable of patching "OS level" vulnerabilities.
-This includes packages (like openssl) in the image that are managed by a package manager such as apt or yum.
+This includes packages (like openssl) in the image that are managed by a package manager such as apt-get or yum.
 Copa is not currently capable of patching vulnerabilities at the "application level" such as Python packages or Go modules (see below for more details).

 What kind of vulnerabilities can Copa not patch?